harshagrawal13/clop/README.md

 __The code is still under construction and relevant results still haven't been obtained.__

 The motivation for JESPR was derived from FAIR's (Meta) class of ESM models [[1]](https://github.com/facebookresearch/esm) and OpenAI's CLIP [[2]](https://github.com/openai/CLIP).
-Protein Sequence &rarr; Structure and Protein Sequence &rarr; Structure prediction are generally worked upon as two seperate tasks.
-As presented by Meta's ESM, ESM-Fold (model responsible for Sequence &rarr; Structure) and  ESM-Inverse-Fold are two seperate models that are built using the protein LLM trained on a masked modelling objective millions of Uniprot sequences.
+Protein Sequence &rarr; Structure and Protein Sequence &rarr; Structure prediction are generally worked upon as two separate tasks.
+As presented by Meta's ESM, ESM-Fold (model responsible for Sequence &rarr; Structure) and  ESM-Inverse-Fold are two separate models that are built using the protein LLM trained on a masked modelling objective millions of Uniprot sequences.

-We want to question whether Protein Folding/Protein Inverse Folding are two seperate tasks or can they be solved togther by one unified pre-training.
+We want to question whether Protein Folding/Protein Inverse Folding can be solved by one unified pre-training.

-We try two approaches to tackle our problem:
-- Contrastive Pre-Training to obtain joint embeddings for protein structure and sequences.
-- Non-Contrastive, Latent Variable Pre-Training to obtain joint embeddings for protein structure and sequences.
+Moreover, we believe that auto-regressive next residue prediction is a poor pre-training task for proteins as it forces the model to predict nitty-gritty details in the sequence space (which is pseudo-infinite as compared to the English language vocabulary which is ~50K).
+This doesn't directly encourage the model to learn higher-level semantic features and thus necessitate larger models.
+Thus, we are using encoder-only models to represent the sequence and 3-d structure in a high-dimensional joint-embedding space with the objective to minimize the distance between their embeddings.
+We want to experiment if even such a simple pre-training objective can prove to be better at learning protein semantics than the current set of foundational models.

 ## Setup
 This repository is directly built upon ESM.
 Setup a new environment and install esm through [this documentation](https://github.com/facebookresearch/esm/tree/main/examples/inverse_folding#recommended-environment).